Key Points Covered

 Transitions and Connectors

-Duct transitions and connectors are attachments used to create turns or bends in ductwork that change airflow to accommodate for structures like walls, ceilings and floors.
+Duct transitions and connectors are fittings used to create turns or bends in ductwork to accommodate structures like walls, ceilings and floors.
 These duct components help installers easily design a duct system to fit virtually any type of home layout.

 Return Air Ducts

 Return air ducts, or return vents, pull air from a room in your home and deliver it back to the A/C or furnace where it can be filtered and processed again.
 Although each room of your home doesn’t necessarily require a return vent, your home should have multiple vents located in certain areas, particularly in bedrooms.
 The easiest way to tell if a vent is a return vent is to hold a piece of paper over it.
 If the vent sucks the paper toward it, it’s a return vent.
-In addition, return air vents are typically larger than register vents, and you can’t open or close their grilles.
+In addition, return air vents are typically larger than register vents, and you can’t adjust their air flow.

 HVAC Duct Sizes